Here’s the sweet potato casserole you need at your Thanksgiving table.

 This is another one of my favorite clean Thanksgiving recipes.
 I don’t mean “clean” in the sense that it’s devoid of butter and loaded with Stevia, but rather a lighter option than the usual fare, using all homemade ingredients.

 Sweet potato casserole is one of my all-time favorite Thanksgiving foods.
-Ok, so I love all Thanksgiving food, but this casserole always have a special place in my heart… and the largest dedicated plate space 😉 Even though I do like the ones with the marshmallow topping, I really love this crumble variation.
+Ok, so I love all Thanksgiving food, but this casserole always has a special place in my heart… and the largest dedicated plate space 😉 Even though I do like the ones with the marshmallow topping, I really love this crumble variation.
 The crumble adds a nice complementary texture to the creamy taters.
 You could also add some dried cranberries or mini marshmallows for a festive flair.

 Here’s the recipe: